hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 - [Automatic upgrade channel](https://docs.microsoft.com/en-us/azure/aks/node-image-upgrade)
 - [Maintenance Window](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster#set-auto-upgrade-channel)

 Unlike EKS there is no way of specifying the node image version via Terraform so we use the Automatic upgrade channel set to node-image. this enables automatic node image upgrades outside of Terraform.
-Note kubernetes patch, minor and major versions are controlled separately.
+Note Kubernetes patch, minor and major versions are controlled separately.
 Combining the automatic upgrade channel with a maintenance window gives us the ability to control when the upgrades take place.

 The module sets a default of a maintenance window of Tuesdays, Wednesdays and Thursdays between the hours of 10am and 4pm.
 The default maintenance window can be overwritten in the client side code, for an example please visit the [central documentation](https://gitlab.b2b.regn.net/kubernetes/kubernetes-core/-/blob/master/README.md).